Content

 Even though ashwagandha has known benefits and is commonly used as a medicinal plant, it may not be safe for everyone.

-Consider talking with a healthcare professional before using ashwagandha.
-It could negatively interact with other medications or supplements you’re taking, aggravate existing health conditions or cause an allergic reaction.
+Speak with your healthcare professional before using ashwagandha.
+It could negatively interact with other medications or supplements you’re taking, aggravate existing health conditions, or cause an allergic reaction.

-Experts recommend that people with thyroid issues and those who are pregnant or breastfeeding don’t take ashwagandha for hair regrowth or any other reason.
+Experts recommend that people with thyroid issues and those who are pregnant or breastfeeding stay avoid taking ashwagandha for hair regrowth or any other reason.

 Curious about other herbs for hair loss?
-Check out our article about triphala and its potential benefits.
+Check out our article about triphala and our guide to the best herbs for hair growth.

 Ashwagandha might help with stress-induced hair loss, but it’s not a first-line treatment for excess shedding.